ludwig-ai/ludwig-docs/docs/user_guide/serving.md

 }
 ```

-For numerical outputs, the JSON structure returned by the REST PI is the following:
+For numerical outputs, the JSON structure returned by the REST API is the following:

 ```json
 {"NAME_predictions": 0.381}
 ```

-For categorical outputs, the JSON structure returned by the REST PI is the following:
+For categorical outputs, the JSON structure returned by the REST API is the following:

 ```json
 {